 Safety: The International Ministries Office, which oversees all México programs, works diligently to consider all safety aspects.
 Read more about our commitment to secure travel in our México Travel Note.

 Our student-led ministry groups each visit the Tijuana-Tecate area once a month.
-This means you could be part of up to four trips a month!
+This means you could be part of up to three trips a month!

 Our groups include: